openhab/openhabian/README.md

 ## Development

+For image building, please see `openhabian-build.sh`.

+The project utilizes [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) for the Raspberry Pi build process.
-This project is based on the powerful [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) and most technical details can be taken from there.
+Most technical details can be taken from there.

 If you found a bug or want to propose a feature, please check open Issues and Pull Requests and read the [CONTRIBUTING](CONTRIBUTING.md) guideline.